 that's what she said to me tuesday when I asked her what it felt like to be five years old one last day.

 "poor five," she sighed.
 "I'm going to miss being five. and I think five is going to miss me."

 I knew I was going to miss five too.
-I felt that deep, familiar ache and looked at ava with new eyes: legs growing long and spindly, dirty blonde bangs hanging unevenly over big brown eyes, crumbs from an afternoon snack on her cheek, two newly loose teeth. the frailty of all this, the urgency of living right now, the soaking up of as much of ava and ezra as possible. all of this and then I felt the waves of something absolutely indescribable wash over me.
+I felt that deep, familiar ache and looked at ava with new eyes: legs long and spindly, dirty blonde bangs fringed unevenly over big brown eyes, crumbs from an afternoon snack on her cheek, two newly loose teeth. the frailty of all this, the urgency of living right now, the soaking up of as much of ava and ezra as possible. all of this.
+I felt the waves of something absolutely indescribable wash over me.

-and so she turned six yesterday. in the midst of an impending move and a current of stress so electric I'm afraid to step in water, we celebrated a birthday. we ate breakfast in bed, rode a carousel, built a bear, ran through fountains, ate lunch with daddy at the varsity. and there were balloons, of course. and lots of family and chocolate cake with cherry-flavored icing and many, many presents.
-I woke up at three in the morning with confetti stuck to my cheek and immediately began to attack the mess of crumpled wrapping paper and ribbons, the party plates with remnants of cake floating in pools of melted ice cream that littered the living and dining room area. after that, I quietly walked into ava's room. she was sprawled out and pillowless, ummistakable evidence of a birthday well celebrated.
-I kissed my six year-old girl on the forehead and tried to salvage what was left of the night in the way of sleep.
+and so she turned six yesterday. and we celebrated a birthday, in the midst of an impending move and a current of stress so electric I'm afraid to step in water. we ate breakfast in bed, ran through fountains, rode a carousel, built a bear, ate lunch with daddy at the varsity. and there were balloons, of course and lots of family and chocolate cake with cherry-flavored icing and presents.
+I woke up at three in the morning with confetti stuck to my cheek and immediately attacked the mess of crumpled wrapping paper and ribbons, the party plates that littered the living room and dining room area, plates with remnants of cake floating in pools of melted ice cream. afterwards, I quietly walked into ava's room. there she was, sprawled out and pillowless, unmistakable evidence of a birthday well celebrated.
+I kissed my six year-old girl on the forehead and headed back to bed, salvaged what was left of the night in the way of sleep.

 hello, six. you are so lucky to have her.